Is American Childhood Creating an Authoritarian Society?

 Even the toys parents are choosing to buy for their kids betray a skepticism of childhood independence.
 As the National PTA observes, parents since the mid-1980s have purchased fewer multi-purpose, unstructured toys like clay and blocks that “encourage play that children can control and shape to meet their individual needs over time.”
 Today’s bestselling toys like action figures and video games “promote highly-structured play.”

-What’s peculiar is how incongruent this constricted approach is with the objective threat picture.
-Insofar as children are at risk, it is regulatory and disciplinary overkill itself that poses a more serious threat than perennial bogeymen like crime, “stranger danger,” and playground safety.
+The irony is that regulatory and disciplinary overkill itself poses a more serious threat to children than such perennial fears as crime, “stranger danger,” and playground safety.

-Consider that practically every declining health outcome in children can be traced to the sedentary, indoor, micromanaged lives that define American childhood.
+Consider that practically every declining health outcome in children can be traced to the sedentary, indoor, micromanaged lives that now define American childhood.
 In a 2005 Pediatrics study, researchers from the University of Pennsylvania found that children with mothers fearful of neighborhood safety are more likely to watch over two hours of TV per day, instead of playing outside.
-When American students are moving for only 18 minutes per day at school, is it any surprise that we’ve seen since the 1970s a more than threefold increase in the number of overweight 6 to 11 year olds?
+When American students are moving for only 18 minutes per day at school, it’s hardly a surprise that we’ve seen since the 1970s a more than threefold increase in the number of overweight 6 to 11 year olds.

 Experts meanwhile are linking increasing rates of anger, aggression, and severe behavior problems to a lack of free play.
-These outcomes are consistent with evolutionary psychology theories that play is a critical part of child development that teaches children to cope with, and ultimately master, fears and phobias.
+These outcomes are consistent with evolutionary psychology theories that consider play to be a critical part of child development, teaching children to cope with, and ultimately master, fears and phobias.

 Myriad explanations—psychological, ideological, and economic—have been proffered to explain this paradigm shift in American childhood.
 Among them: